Ukraine rebels ignore Putin call to delay self-rule vote

 On Thursday he again blamed Kiev, saying its "irresponsible politics" had caused the crisis while in the Ukrainian capital, officials said the government would not talk to "terrorists" - their word for the separatists.

-Maria Lipman, an expert at the Carnegie Centre think-tank in Moscow, said Putin would have known that his request for the referendum to be postponed would be rebuffed.
+Maria Lipman, an expert at the Carnegie Center think-tank in Moscow, said Putin would have known that his request for the referendum to be postponed would be rebuffed.

 Western leaders have threatened more sanctions if the presidential election on May 25 is disrupted.
 Putin said on Wednesday it was "a step in the right direction"; on Thursday, Lavrov said the election would be "senseless" if Kiev did not end its military operation against the separatists.